Hatiora: Taxonomy

 Cacti belonging to the tribe Rhipsalideae are quite distinct in appearance and habit from other cacti, as they grow on trees or rocks as epiphytes or lithophytes.
 However, for a long time there has been confusion as to how the rhipsalid species should be divided into genera.
-In 1819, Haworth described the first discovered species of the modern genus Hatiora under the name Rhipsalis salicornioides.
+In 1819, Haworth described the first discovered species of the modern genus Hatiora under the name Rhipsalis salicornoides.
 In 1834, A.P. de Candolle recognized the distinctness of this species and transferred it to a new genus Hariota, named after Thomas Hariot, a 16th-century botanist.
 Later a second species, H. gaertneri, was initially named as Epiphyllum russellianum var. gaertneri (Epiphyllum russellianum is now Schlumbergera russelliana) and then in 1889 as Epiphyllum gaertneri.
 A third species, H. rosea, was described in 1912 as Rhipsalis rosea.

 By 1923, many nomenclatural uncertainties and confusion had arisen over the name Hariota.
 Nathaniel Britton and Joseph Rose created a new name Hatiora as a taxonomic anagram of Hariota.
 Of the species known at the time, they placed Hariota salicornioides in Hatiora along with H. cylindrica; they had already placed H. gaertneri in Schlumbergera in 1913 and left it there; and they erected a new genus, Rhipsalidopsis, for H rosea.
 Two further species which have been assigned to Hatiora were placed in various genera, including the original Hariota and Rhipsalis.
 According to Anderson, the confusion among the Rhipsalideae was not clarified until work by Wilhelm Barthlott and Nigel Taylor in 1995, which placed six species in Hatiora, divided between two subgenera.

 Phylogenetic studies using DNA have led to a modification of the Barthlott and Taylor classification and the three species of Hatiora they placed in subgenus Rhipsalidopsis have been transferred out of the genus.
 There is agreement that Hatiora epiphylloides should be placed in Schlumbergera (as Schlumbergera lutea).
 There is disagreement over the other two species.
 Some sources also include them in a broadly defined Schlumbergera, others place them as the only two species in the genus Rhipsalidopsis.
 Hatiora and the most broadly circumscribed Schlumbergera both branch from the tip and have short segments (less than 7 cm long).
 Hatiora has stems that are round in cross-section and radially symmetrical (actinomorphic) flowers, whereas Schlumbergera has flattened or otherwise angular stems and its flowers may be radially symmetrical or radially unsymmetrical (zygomorphic).

 In the taxonomic treatments of the genus by Barthlott & Taylor (1995) and Hunt (2006), Hatiora was divided into two subgenera with six accepted species, plus a hybrid created in cultivation.
 Subgenus Rhipsalidopsis has subsequently been removed from Hatiora.